 1. Switch to a bamboo toothbrush

 Plastic toiletries containers weren’t one of the first things I focused on when I began this journey to travel more sustainably.
-The reason is because I don’t tend to dispose containers while travelling, either recycling them or refilling them at home.
+The reason is because I don’t tend to dispose of the containers while travelling, either recycling them or refilling them at home.
 Instead, I focused on eliminating frivolous plastic at home.

 As part of this, I switched to bamboo toothbrushes at home.
 I had used them for a while, and even though they were slightly more expensive than plastic, they lasted longer and they would decompose.

 As my last plastic travel toothbrush was frayed anyway, I switched to a bamboo one in my travel toiletries kit for this trip.

 What were the additional benefits with a bamboo toothbrush?

 The only additional benefit I can think of, is that bamboo toothbrushes seem to last longer than plastic ones.
 My toothbrushes used to fray out in 3 months, tops.
 In fact, I had also begun to feel that toothbrushes fray faster than they used to, more like 2 months for the past few years.
 It’s almost like they want you to buy more frequently.

 But the bamboo ones that I was using easily lasted beyond 4 months.
 This may be nothing to do with the material of the toothbrush, but rather the quality of its manufacture.
 (2023 edit: after trying different brands now that bamboo toothbrushes have become more common, I’ve confirmed that this is the case.
 Not all bamboo toothbrushes are the same quality.)
-But it does make you think about how many things could actually last a lot longer if you simply wanted it to.
+But it does make you think about how many things could actually last a lot longer if the manufacturer simply wanted it to.